davidigbo/task-management-app/README.md

     "updated_at": "2024-05-20T06:34:31.777Z"
 }
 ```
-If you do this wrong , you will get an error message:
+If you do this wrong, you will get an error message:
 ```json
     {
         "error": "Task was not created"